Differentially Private Boxplots: Theoretical results

 \section{Theoretical results}

-In this section, we derive several results concerning the different elements of the private boxplot.
-We now assume that the dataset $\mathbf{X}_n$ consists of $n$ independent, identically distributed random variables drawn from a population measure $\nu\in\cM_1(\re)$.
-We first prove an upper bound on the sample complexity of the inner quantiles generated from \texttt{JointExp}.
-We then prove a minimax lower bound for privately estimating a quantile from a population measure lying in a general set, which matches the upper bound.
-We then prove that the whiskers and outlyingness numbers and are weakly consistent for their population counterparts.
+In this section, we derive several results concerning private quantiles and the different elements of the private boxplot.
+Recall that we assume that the dataset $\mathbf{X}_n$ consists of $n$ independent, identically distributed random variables drawn from a population measure $\nu\in\cM_1(\re)$.
+We first present a lemma which says that \texttt{JointExp} is inconsistent for extreme quantiles.
+We then present an upper bound on the sample complexity of the inner quantiles generated from \texttt{JointExp}.
+After which, we present a minimax lower bound for privately estimating a quantile from a population measure lying in a general set, which matches the upper bound up to logarithmic terms.
+Lastly, we present a result that says the whiskers and outlyingness numbers are consistent for their population counterparts.